 Thurs.
 14th Aug.
 Risborough played Aylesbury at Risborough.
 Risborough scored 52 and 67, Aylesbury 75 and 45-6 [Windsor and Eton Express]

-The Hearne family is probably one of the most famous of all time as the combined families, not only those born and lived in Giles, represented all levels of cricket from International to village from the 1700's to the 1900's.
-The Giles family starts with Joseph Hearne and Rebecca, their four daughters Helen, Ann, Mary and Rebecca and son William all born in Giles.
-Joseph a builder, carpenter born in 1796; his son William born in 1828, a talented cricketer for Giles, was also a builder and undertaker by trade and married Ann Montague.
-They had five sons and two daughters all born in Giles.
+The Hearne family is probably one of the most famous of all time as the combined families, not only those born and lived in St Giles, represented all levels of cricket from international to village from the 1700s to the 1900s.
+The St Giles family starts with Joseph Hearne and Rebecca, their four daughters Helen, Ann, Mary and Rebecca and son William all born in St Giles.
+Joseph a builder, carpenter born in 1796; his son William born in 1828, a talented cricketer for St Giles, was also a builder and undertaker by trade and married Ann Montague.
+They had five sons and two daughters all born in St Giles.
 Three of the cricketing sons, Herbert, Walter and John Thomas became first class cricketers.
 The youngest brother William was an adept cricketer and became a cricket coach and groundsman.

 John Thomas born 1868 originally trained as a carpenter with the aim of taking over the family business.
-JT as he was known played for England in 12 test matches with a debut against South Africa in 1892, for Middlesex (1888-1923) and lived in Giles at Lynton Cottage with his wife Edith Anna whom he married in 1905 at Wellington, Somerset.
+JT, as he was known, played for England in 12 Test Matches with a debut against South Africa in 1892, for Middlesex (1888-1923) and lived in St Giles at Lynton Cottage with his wife Edith Anna, whom he married in 1905 at Wellington, Somerset.
 He was best known as JT in his life and was the best known of the brothers.
-Only three bowlers (Rhodes, Freeman and Parker) have ever taken more first-class wickets than Middlesex and England's JT "Old Jack" Hearne.
-A fast-medium bowler with a textbook action, he took 3061 wickets in all, using guile and varied off breaks and pace to lure batsmen into his trap.
+Only three bowlers (Rhodes, Freeman and Parker) have ever taken more first-class wickets than Middlesex and England's JT, "Old Jack" Hearne.
+A fast-medium bowler with a textbook action.
+In all he took 3,061 wickets in first class cricket, using guile and varied off breaks and pace to lure batsmen into his trap.
 Three of his victims gave him England's first hat-trick against Australia, at Headingley in 1899, and it was a seriously illustrious trio: Clem Hill, Syd Gregory and Monty Noble.
-JT was named cricketer of the year in 1892.
-He was handy lower-order batsman, a useful slip, and a respected coach - he spent his retirement with Oxford University in the summers and, for six years, with the Maharaja of Patiala in India in the winters.
+JT was named Cricketer Of The Year in 1892.
+He was a handy lower-order batsman, a useful slip, and a respected coach - he spent his retirement with Oxford University in the summers and, for six years, with the Maharaja of Patiala in India in the winters.
 In 1920, Hearne became the first professional cricketer to be elected to the Middlesex committee, a place he held until the end of the decade.

-William born 1860, a good cricketer became by 1881 a groundsman and coach for Household Brigade, Chelsea living in Hammersmith and later Wellington College.
-He married Rebecca Mary Dunkley of Giles at Kensington 1884.
-William had briefly moved back to Giles by 1911 but died as a result of an industrial accident in Liverpool.
+William, born 1860 and a good cricketer became by 1881 a groundsman and coach for Household Brigade, Chelsea living in Hammersmith and later Wellington College.
+He married Rebecca Mary Dunkley of St Giles at Kensington 1884.
+William had briefly moved back to St Giles by 1911 but died as a result of an industrial accident in Liverpool.
 (Wheelwrights to Wickets by J W Hearne)

-Herbert and John Thomas are both buried in the Church yard of St Giles.
+Herbert and John Thomas are both buried in the Churchyard of St Giles Parish Church.